 - 3.4.
 Further details of our Executive Board can be found at Devon and Somerset Fire and Rescue Service Organisational Structure - 3.5.
-The salary for an Assistant Chief Fire Officer had previously been set locally at 75% of the Chief Fire Officer salary, which reflected the previous minimum salary level set by the National Joint Council.
-However, following the review of Executive Board Officers' pay conducted by the Authority in 2015, the percentage link to the Chief Fire Officer salary was removed by mutual agreement.
-The current salary for an Assistant Chief Fire Officer is £115,097.
-Uniformed Brigade Managers (Chief Fire Officer and Assistant Chief Fire Officer) also provide "stand-by" hours outside of the normal working day within a Brigade Manager rota. - 3.6.
-The remaining two "non-uniformed" Executive Board positions are the Director of Corporate Services on Grade 3 and Director of Finance and Treasurer to the Authority on Grade 2 within a four point grading structure, which was determined by the [then] Shadow Devon and Somerset Fire and Rescue Authority in 2006 following an external, independent Job Evaluation process.
-The salary levels for these grades were set as a percentage of the Chief Fire Officer's salary but, as with the Assistant Chief Fire Officer role, following the review of Executive Board Officers' pay conducted by the Authority in 2015, the percentage link to the Chief Fire Officer salary was removed by mutual agreement.
+The Deputy Chief Fire Officer and Assistant Chief Fire Officer salaries had previously been set locally at 80% and 75% respectively of the Chief Fire Officer salary, which reflected the previous minimum salary level set by the National Joint Council.
+However, following the review of Executive Board Officers' pay conducted by the Authority in 2015, the percentage link to the Chief Fire Officer salary was removed.
+The current salary for the Deputy Chief Fire Officer is £129,923.
+The current salary for an Assistant Chief Fire Officer is £117,399.
+Uniformed Brigade Managers (Chief Fire Officer, Deputy Chief Fire Officer and Assistant Chief Fire Officer) also provide "stand-by" hours outside of the normal working day within a Brigade Manager rota. - 3.6.
+The remaining two "non-uniformed" Executive Board positions are the Director of Governance & Digital Services and the Director of Finance & Resourcing, both of which are on Grade 3 within a four point grading structure, which was determined by the [then] Shadow Devon and Somerset Fire and Rescue Authority in 2006 following an external, independent Job Evaluation process.
+The salary levels for these grades were set as a percentage of the Chief Fire Officer's salary but following the review of Executive Board Officers' pay conducted by the Authority in 2015, the percentage link to the Chief Fire Officer salary was removed.
 The current salary levels for the four grades are:

 Grade Salary

-4 £95,916
+4 £97,834

-3 £87,923
+3 £89,681

-2 £79,930
+2 £81,529

-1 £71,937
+1 £73,736

 - 3.7.
-The Gold Book NJC recommended minimum increases are with effect from the 1st January of each year. - 3.8.
+The Gold Book NJC recommended that minimum increases are implemented with effect from 1 January of each year. - 3.8.
 The relevant sections 9 11 from the Gold book in relation to salary increases are set out below: